umq7573/legistar-monitor/README.md

 - **`generate_web_page.py`**: Script that generates the static website for viewing changes.

 - **`config.json`**: Configuration file for the API client.
 You should add your client identifier and token here.
+This file is intended for local development only.
+The automated GitHub Actions workflow uses repository secrets for API authentication.

-- **`archive/`**: Contains exploratory scripts and older features no longer in active use.
+- **`archive/`**: Contains older exploratory scripts and sample JSON outputs from previous API calls, which are not part of the active monitoring system.

 ## Getting Started